7 Best Cameras for Capturing 360 Content in 2020

 Canon EOS 5D Mark IV

-The Canon EOS 5D Mark IV is without a doubt geared more towards professionals.
+The Canon EOS 5D Mark IV is undoubtedly geared more toward professionals.

-Costing upwards of almost $2,000 it’s sure to be an investment, but for professional photographers, it’ll definitely be worth it.
+Costing upwards of almost $2,000, it’s sure to be an investment, but for professional photographers, it’ll be worth it.

 If you’re looking for a versatile and reliable camera to capture 360 footage, the Canon EOS 5D Mark IV is for you.